Summer Program in the Ancient Languages

 Elementary, intermediate, or advanced, all of these courses are fast-paced, challenging, and intense.
 They tend to attract motivated students with a variety of interesting academic goals.

-Scholarships for the 509 courses in the Summer Program in the Ancient Languages are available on a competitive basis to current degree-seeking CUA graduate students.
+Scholarships for the Greek 509 and Latin 509 courses in the Summer Program in the Ancient Languages are available on a competitive basis to current degree-seeking CUA graduate students.
 Students who will begin their graduate degree studies at CUA in the fall following the Summer Program are also eligible to apply.
 (Those who will not be seeking CUA degrees, i.e. who are taking courses with "non-degree" student status, are not eligible.)
-Applications for the scholarships must be received by the end of the workday on the third Friday in April of each academic year.
+Applications for the scholarships must be received by email before the end of the workday on the second Friday in April of each academic year.

 Further general information on CUA's summer programs, including university application procedures, course descriptions, class schedules, tuition costs, and housing and dining details, is available on the CUA Summer website.
-You might also be interested in exploring our FAQs about the Summer Program in the Ancient Languages or reading about other opportunities available for classicists during the summer.
+You might also be interested in exploring our FAQs about the Summer Program in the Ancient Languages.